sinon/sinon.github.io/content/project-based-learning.md

 The projects I worked on via CodeCrafters are:

-- [loxide][16] - An implementation of an interpreter for the Lox language by Robert Nystrom for his excellent (and free) book [Crafting Interpreter][17].
-Which has given me a new appreciation for my 4 years studying Computer Science and wishing as a new engineer all those years ago I had some work projects that would have slowed down the atrophy of all that theory that I never put into practice to make it stick.
+- [loxide][16] - An implementation of an interpreter for the Lox language by Robert Nystrom for his excellent (and free) book [Crafting Interpreter][17], which has given me a new appreciation for my 4 years studying Computer Science and wishing as a new engineer all those years ago I had some work projects that would have slowed down the atrophy of all that theory that I never put into practice to make it stick.
-- [rsh][18] - A POSIX shell implementation that gave me a small peak behind the curtain to the complexity behind the humble shell.
+- [rsh][18] - A POSIX shell implementation that gave me a small peek behind the curtain to the complexity within the humble shell.

 The real value of CodeCrafters is its focus on production-grade tools rather than toy problems.
 Building an Intrepreter forces you to understand both Rust and Lexing, Parsing, Evalutation etc. Automated tests provide instant feedback, maintaining momentum.